elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Probes from WC to SC to monitor how well clusters reach each other
 - Added so `bin/ck8s test` components can be used all at once in a cluster.
 - Alerts for Harbor
+- The possibility to configure plugins and additional datasources for Grafana

 ### Changed